vfrico/kge-server/_sources/modules/restservice.rst.txt

                          This increase the result quality, but reduces the performance of the request.
 By default is set to -1
     :statuscode 200: The request has been performed successfully
-    :statuscode 404: The dataset can't be found
+    :statuscode 404: The dataset or the entity can't be found

 .. http:post:: /datasets/(int:dataset_id)/distance